• A passport (most visitors don’t need a visa)

 - Press ‘Imprimer’ to display the data in a formatted manner as shown below.

 After pressing ‘Imprimer’ the screen should look like this: Your D16 does not actually print but appears on another page with all your information formatted in between French and Arabic translations, as well as a barcode, as on the right.
 If it all looks correct then print the document on the web page or save it to your device and print that pdf.
-Three copies come out on an A4 page but you may as well print out an extra set.
-Don’t forget to sign each one in the bottom left-hand corner.
+There are 3 copies on the A4 page, Don’t forget to sign each one in the bottom left-hand corner.
+Its also a good idea to print out an extra spare set. .

 Arriving at Tangier med (port)